 What is Encryption?

-As internet is becoming more and more advanced, it is also becoming much more dangerous.
+As the internet is becoming more and more advanced, it is also becoming much more dangerous.
 Private browsing is ceasing to exists and now the only way to ensure security and privacy online is with a reliable VPN.
-A VPN does not only hide your ip and unblock all of your favorite content, it also provides data encryption.
+A VPN does not only hide your IP and unblock all of your favorite content, it also provides data encryption.
 Data encryption disguises the data we share online into tiny bits, so nobody unauthorized can gain access to it unless they have a key to open it.